 Bringing the outdoors inside with a few houseplants is a simple way to make our homes feel cozier.
-The problem with being both a plant and a cat lover, though, is that you must be extremely careful about which plants you’re exposing your pets too.
-Cat Palm, also called Chamaedorea cataractarum, is a palm plant with dark glossy leaves.
-Their tropical feel makes them a popular houseplant, but are they safe for those who own cats?
+The problem with being both a plant and a cat lover, though, is that you must be extremely careful about which plants you’re exposing your pets to.
+Cat Palm, with the scientific name of Chamaedorea cataractarum, is a palm plant with thin, long leaves.
+Its tropical feel makes it a popular houseplant, but is it safe for those who own cats?

-Luckily, Cat Palm is not toxic to cats, so you’ll be thrilled once you start bringing these beautiful plants indoors to liven up your space.
+Cat Palm is not toxic to cats, so you can start bringing these beautiful plants indoors to liven up your space.

 An Overview of Cat Palm

 Chamaedorea cataractarum, most commonly referred to as Cat Palm, is a type of palm plant with dense, clumping growth and long, glossy leaves.
-They are widely grown outdoors in the USDA hardiness zones 9 and 10 and thrive in full sunlight.
+It’s widely grown outdoors in the USDA hardiness zones 9 and 10 and thrives in full sunlight.
 These plants adapt to various soil types but can also tolerate temperatures below 30°F for short periods.
 In the right conditions, Cat Palms grow up to 8 feet tall.

-Because these plants are fond of warmer weather, most people in other hardiness zones throughout the country tend to bring them indoors.
-Cat Palms are the perfect houseplant because they are non-toxic to both cats and dogs.
+Since these plants are fond of warmer weather, most people in other hardiness zones throughout the country tend to bring them indoors.
+Cat Palms are the perfect houseplants because they are non-toxic to both cats and dogs.